ora0600/confluent-ksqldb-hands-on-workshop/labs/11_oracle_connect_ccloud.md

 # Connect Oracle DB 12.2 with fully-managed Connector (ready with Confluent Cloud)
-We prepared an a running DB 12.2 from Oracle with deployed data model including data.
+We prepared a running DB 12.2 from Oracle with deployed data model including data.
 The task is know to create a fully-managed Connector and load data from Oracle DB into Kafka Cluster.

 ![Using Oracle DB Source Connector](img/db-source-connector-flow.jpg)